 The Trees of the Dancing Goats by Patricia Polacco

-During a scarlet fever epidemic one winter near Union City, Michigan, the grandparents in a Jewish family help make Christmas special for their ailing Christian neighbors by making their own Hanukkah miracle.
+During a scarlet fever epidemic one winter in Michigan, a Jewish family helps make Christmas special for their sick neighbors by making their own Hanukkah miracle.
 Based on a memory from the author's childhood.

-Christmas in the Country by Cynthia Rylant
+Christmas in the Trenches by John McCutcheon

 The Best Christmas Pageant Ever by Barbara Robinson